Coughton Court Gardens, near Alcester

 There are two main areas, the first being the formal gardens, comprising beautifully maintained herbaceous borders and garden rooms.
 The second is the informal area which is a riot of colour in July and August with buddlejas, many clematis and rambling roses over arches, and gravel paths taking you through masses of plantings everywhere.

 The Tudor House is open and is well worth visiting.
 All in all, one of the best National Trust Properties.

 NT Coughton Court House and Gardens 2018 open from March - various days please click through to web site for details.
 Small charge applies to walled garden for members and non members but well worth paying.

 FREE - Visit this National Trust Property and others for free by becoming a member - click here

 - County: Warwickshire

 HOTELS AND PLACES TO STAY NEAR TO GARDEN

 If you want to find places to stay near Coughton Court Gardens, why not stay in one of our recommended hotels.
-Look now - click here.
+Look now for hotels near Coughton Court- click here.